-Which is great if you are based outside of Australia, as the race is showing on SBS Cycling Central that has geo-restrictions that prevent countries outside of Australia accessing the network.
+Which is great if you are based outside of Australia, as the race is showing on SBS On Demand that has geo-restrictions that prevent countries outside of Australia accessing the network.

-To bypass these geo-restrictions, you will need to use a VPN app.
+To avoid these geo-restrictions, you will need to use a VPN app.

 A VPN is a handy tool that gives you the ability to connect to the internet via servers located all around the world.

-By doing so, you will be able to bypass any geo-restrictions that are in place, e.g. gaining access to SBS Cycling Central so you can live stream La Flèche Wallonne anywhere.
+By doing so, you will be able to skip any geo-restrictions that are in place, e.g. gaining access to SBS On Demand so you can live stream La Flèche Wallonne anywhere.

 The best part is that setting up a VPN is super-simple, I have included a step by step further down the article, so make sure you check it out.